Azure/azure-devops-cli-extension/doc/elm_migrations_tsg.md

 ```

 > **Warning:** This permanently deletes the migration record.
 You will be prompted to confirm.
 After abandoning, you can create a new migration for the same repository.
+>
+> By default the source Azure Repos repository stays read-only.
+Add `--remove-read-only` to set it back to read-write when abandoning.

 ---